Kuma569/TatsRepo/Ansible/MS-SQL database backup Play-book/ReadMe.md

 - Ansible server
   In this ReadMe article, Ansible on Ubuntu 18 LTS is used.

-- Windows Remote Manager (WinRM) on Windows hosts Ansible will use WinRM to connect MS-SQL Servers.
+- Windows Remote Manager (WinRM) on Windows hosts
+  Ansible will use WinRM to connect Windows.

 ## Solution summary